sssgrowth/GRNN4TE/README.md

 ```
 Papers about face detection.
 ```
+@inproceedings{schroff2015facenet,
+  title={Facenet: A unified embedding for face recognition and clustering}, author={Schroff, Florian and Kalenichenko, Dmitry and Philbin, James}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, pages={815--823}, year={2015}
+}
 @article{viola2001rapid,
   title={Rapid object detection using a boosted cascade of simple features}, author={Viola, Paul and Jones, Michael and others},